univention/univention-corporate-server/doc/app-center/configurations.rst

 administrator to install it accordingly.

 Next the app needs to be configured to use the UCS SMTP and IMAP servers.
-This is done in the Join Script (see :ref:`Join script <installation-joinscript>`).
+This is done in the Join Script, see :ref:`Join script <installation-joinscript>`.
 The following snippet gives an example what should be included in the Join Script:

 .. code:: sh